seyonghw/Engression-Simulation/ANALYSIS.md

-# Analysis of Simulation Results — Option B
+# Analysis of Simulation Results

 This section presents and interprets the results of the simulation study comparing Engression loss functions, following the ADEMP design.